OlgerAlpizar/MERN-BasicAuthenttication/README.md

   * Analyze and improve bundles and chunks
   * Applying optimization
 * Using configuration files to manage environment variables
+* Use Context API and Custom Hook to manage authentication state

 ### Built With